 Will someone come around and take my possessions when I go bankrupt?

-You can generally still keep the car, as long as you continue to make the repayments.
-Bankruptcy does not cancel a Car Loan.
-Creditors can still foreclose on the car.
-If you stop making payments on the car they WILL reposes it.
-You should talk to us to get a better understanding of you stand here.
+You can generally still keep your car, as long as you continue to make the scheduled repayments.
+Bankruptcy does not cancel a car loan.
+Creditors can still foreclose on the car, so if you stop making payments on the car, they WILL repossess it.
+You should talk to us to get a better understanding of where you stand here.

 What will bankruptcy do to my Credit History?

-Your bankruptcy will be noted on your Credit History and remain there for 7 years.
+Your bankruptcy will be noted on your credit history and remain there for seven years.
 It will also be recorded on the NPII, a permanent government index generally not used for credit assessment.

-It is unlikely that you will obtain finance from mainstream creditors during the 7 year period.
-Many people find this idea daunting given that they have been living on credit for many years.
-Without any repayments to make you’ll be able to save money again an afford your bills and day to day expenses.
+It is unlikely that you will obtain finance from mainstream creditors during the seven-year period.
+Many people find this idea daunting, given that they have been living on credit for many years.
+Without any repayments to make, you’ll be able to save money again and afford your bills and day-to-day expenses.

 Will I still be able to rent a house?

-How much am I able to earn during bankruptcy?
+How much am I able to earn during bankruptcy proceedings?

-There is no income restriction but once you start earning over a certain threshold you will be required to make a contribution to your creditors.
+There is no income restriction, but once you start earning over a certain threshold, you will be required to make a contribution to your creditors.
 Contributions work like taxes.
-Income up to a certain threshold is contribution free, above the threshold 50% of that money is taken.
-You only pay contributions for three years.
+Income up to a certain threshold is contribution-free, and 50% of money earned above that threshold is taken.
+Contributions are only paid for three years.

 What happens if I forget to include a debt?